bugzbit/bugzbit.github.io/_posts/2020-05-25-financial-assistance-for-small-business-during-coronavirus-crisis.md

   - Health
 image: uploads/covid-191.jpg
 featured: false
-keywords: "Business benefit government tax IRS U.S.""
+keywords: "Business benefit government tax IRS U.S."
 ---
 The coronavirus crisis has hit us hard.
 The biggest sufferers of this crisis are the small business owners.
 I have tried to compile a list of things that can be done by small businesses during the pandemic to sustain their businesses.